 Everyone from Josh Cooley to every department in between all agree that Bo is the most important ingredient for this feature.
 Story Artist Carrie Hobson broke Bo down the essence of Bo, “The new Bo is basically a toy that decided she didn’t want to sit on a shelf and wait for life to happen.
 She had to learn to adapt, takes chances and is somewhat unpredictable.
 Unlike other toys, she literally breaks her default toy mode.
 This means when a kid picks her up and plays with her as a toy…she chooses what pose she will be locked into giving her the ability to choose what type of toy she wants to be.
 She’s more active and resourceful in her new life as a lost toy, has a sense of humor and has a very go with the flow mentality to life.
 She also knows the realities of the world unlike Woody, so she’s willing to help a friend.
 True to the old Bo, she loves messing with Woody.
 She’s a little tougher than Woody, so she’ll do what it takes to get the job done.
 She loves her sheep and her best friend…Giggle McDimples.
 All in all, we wanted to stay true to who Bo was at the core.
 Bo’s a lost toy, which really challenges Woody, but with their strengths combined, together they are unstoppable.

-I don’t want blow my wad here, so be on the lookout for more detailed post scattered around which will be centered on the Evolution of the Toy Story World from Start to Finish and Outside the Toy Box, not to mention a special feature around the one and only Forky.
+I don’t want blow my wad here, so be on the lookout for more detailed post scattered around which will be centered on Outside the Toy Box and a special feature around the one and only Forky.
 In the meantime, feast on this trailer featuring Keegan Michael Key and Jordan Peele.